What I have found:

 For 7 years I worked as a lawyer.
 I worked as a policy maker in the Cabinet Office of the Danish Ministry for Business and Growth, as legal counsel for a rights management organization and as an associate with one of Denmark’s top law firms.
 Yet, despite my success and achievements as a lawyer I never felt fulfilled.
 Adding the emotional turmoil of a divorce to my unfulfilled state of mind was the final straw.
 I had just had it with the life I was leading, being successful on the outside but utterly empty on the inside.

-A year and a half later I left the legal job and began to write my book ‘The Journey to Me – Finding Freedom in the Awkward Realities of Existence’ which was published by the publishing house ‘Informations Forlag’ in Denmark in 2016.
-At this time, the book is only available in Danish, however, an excerpt in English is available by clicking the link below.
+In 2016 my book ‘The Journey to Me – Finding Freedom in the Awkward Realities of Existence’ was published by the publishing house ‘Informations Forlag’ in Denmark.
+Currently, the book is only available in Danish, however, an excerpt in English is available by clicking the link below.